 3.3 Learn about sea life at The Lost Chambers Aquarium

-If you are interested in sea life then you might want to consider a visit to Lost Chambers Aquarium in Atlantis.
+If you are interested in sea life then you might want to consider the Lost Chambers Aquarium in Atlantis.

-Even though we would all prefer to see sea animals in the wild, sometimes aquariums fill educational purposes for the little ones of the family.
-The Lost Chambers Aquarium hosts more than 21 exhibits and 65,000 marine animals in a reenactment of what the lost city of Atlantis would be like, so if you decide to visit it, I encourage you to view it as an educational visit and learn as much as you can about our precious, diverse sea life.
+Even though we would all prefer to admire sea animals in the wild, sometimes aquariums fill educational purposes for the little ones of the family.
+The Lost Chambers Aquarium hosts more than 21 exhibits and 65,000 marine animals in a reenactment of what the lost city of Atlantis would be like!

 EXTRA: See Dubai from up high

-If you’d like to see Dubai from a WHOLE other perspective, why not face your fears and book this skydiving experience over the Palm?
+If you’d like to experience Dubai from a WHOLE other perspective, why not face your fears and book this skydiving experience over the Palm Jumeirah?

 60 seconds of freefall from over 13,000 feet will likely make Dubai a once in a lifetime trip!